acipo1096/post-reimaging-software-checker/README.md

 # Post-Reimaging Software Checker

-A simple Java program that runs a PowerShell script to get all Windows programs (as listed in Control Panel, so it omits extra programs not typically seen by the end user).
+A Java program that runs a PowerShell script to get all Windows programs listed in the Control Panel and "Apps & Features."

 The list is then sorted using a List and output, along with the total count.

-Useful for quickly getting a text list of all installed software on a computer
+Useful for quickly getting a text list of all installed software on a computer.

 ## Motivation